Getting around town is super easy! Knox partners with Enterprise CareShare which means any enrolled students ...

 Explore other majors & minors

-Assistant Professor of Anthropology/Sociology; Co-chair of Peace and Justice
+Associate Professor of Anthropology/Sociology; Co-Chair of Peace and Justice

 2 East South Street

 Galesburg, IL 61401-4999